Sabeah/testRepo/README.md

 FRONTEND:

-- Read the description given in the word file and add your frontend code in `UI` folder
+- Read the description given in readme.txt inside UI folder and add your react app in that folder too.